elastic/elasticsearch-net-example/README.md

 is a major differentiator while still acting as a high signal booster for packages with high download counts.
 MaxBoost caps the boost factor to `10` so that packages of over 100k downloads do not differentiate on downloadCount either.

-*NOTE* This is a very very rude function score query, have a [read through the documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html) and see if you can come up with something more clever!
+*NOTE* This is a very very rudimentary function score query, have a [read through the documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html) and see if you can come up with something more clever!

 When we now look at our results: